HeimirDavid/recipe-application/README.md

 ### Features Left to Implement
 * **Save Recipes** - I wish to add the functionality to allow a user to store their favorite recipes in their own collection.
 Here you could store your favorite recipes and only view those.
-This would be their personal cookbook
+This would be their personal cookbook.
-* **Hide Recipes** - I wish to make it availible for the logged in user to upload a recipe, store it in their saved recipe collection mentioned above, but not have it visible for the public.
+* **Hide Recipes** - I wish to make it availible for the logged in user to upload a recipe, store it in their saved recipe collection mentioned above, but not have it visible to the public.
 * **Better Image Storage**: Right now the images are from a URL provided by the user.
-It would be more user friendly To allow a user to upload an image file, mayble straight from their phone as not everyone have an uploaded image with an URL to provide.
+It would be more user friendly to allow a user to upload an image file, maybye straight from their phone as not everyone have an uploaded image with an URL to provide.

 ### Technologies Used